 Wi-Fi calling does have a few disadvantages.
 One is that it can be less reliable than your cell phone signal.
 Your call quality may suffer if you are in an area with a weak Wi-Fi signal.
-Additionally, if the power goes out or your Wi-Fi router is having issues, you will not be able to make or receive Wi-Fi calls.
+Additionally, if the power goes out or your Wi-Fi router is having issues, you cannot make or receive Wi-Fi calls.

 More battery consumption is experienced when using Wi-Fi calling as the phone has to work harder to maintain the connection.
 Additionally, some cell phone plans do not include free Wi-Fi calling, so you may have to pay extra if you use this feature regularly.

 Wi-Fi calling is a great option if you have poor cell phone reception at home or work.
-However, it is not a perfect solution, and there are some potential downsides to consider.
+However, it is not a perfect solution, and some potential downsides exist.